gediz/mpv-wiki/Upscaling.md

 There are many available upscaling (interpolation) techniques in mpv, of which this article aims to provide some comparison screenshots.

+**Note:** This article has mostly been superseded by [this repository](https://github.com/haasn/mpvhq-upscalers), which catalogs and compares more upscalers and test files than this page, and will also be kept more up-to-date.

 Methodology
 ===========